-- 1. Create a view that displays the employee id, name and salary of employees who belong to 10^{th} department. - 2.
-Create a view with read only option that displays the employee name and their department name. - 3.
-Display all the views generated. - 4.
-Execute the DML commands on views created and drop them - 5.
-Practices on DCL commands.
+- a.
+Create a view that displays the employee id, name and salary of employees who belong to 10 department. - b.
+Create a view with read only option that displays the employee name and their department name. - c.
+Display all the views generated. - d.
+Execute the DML commands on views created and drop them